bitcoin-api/drq/README.md

 This can be used anywhere across any system that has access your Redis database.

 It's useful for scenarios such as preventing simultaneous database updates on the same user.
-For example, if a user tries to update their username on two phones at the same time, Dr. Q. can ensure the operations occur in order and in sequence.
-To achieve this result of preventing conflicting updates, the update username operation can be performed using Dr. Q with the user's ID incorporated in the `queueId`.
+For example, if you use two phones to send a chat message to the same user at the same time, Dr. Q. can ensure those operations occur in sequence and in order.
+To achieve this result of preventing conflicting updates, the send chat message operation can be performed using Dr. Q with the receiving user's ID incorporated in the `queueId`.

 ## Installation